-AP source: St. Louis-Milwaukee PPD after Cardinals positives
+AP source: Cards-Brewers game off after St Louis positives

-NEW YORK (AP) — Friday’s game between St. Louis and Milwaukee has been postponed after multiple Cardinals employees tested positive for the coronavirus, according to a person with knowledge of the situation.
+NEW YORK (AP) — Friday’s game between St. Louis and Milwaukee was postponed after multiple Cardinals employees tested positive for the coronavirus, according to a person with knowledge of the situation.

-The person spoke to The Associated Press on condition of anonymity Friday because the postponement in Milwaukee had not been announced.
+The person spoke to The Associated Press on condition of anonymity because the postponement in Milwaukee was not announced.

 Two other games scheduled for Friday involving the Marlins, Nationals, Blue Jays and Phillies had already been postponed because of an outbreak among Miami players and two positive tests on Philadelphia’s coaching staff.